-Why We Need More Women in UX Design
+- How Can We Get More Women in UX/UI Design Careers?

 Women make up 53.5% of the design workforce, according to research from the AIGA and Google, making it one of the few technical professions within the tech industry where women are well represented.
 Despite women holding more than half the roles in design, though, there is a dearth of women designers in leadership; the same research found that only 11% of leadership positions are held by women.

 Although many women in UX/UI design are qualified to rise through the ranks, they continue to face workplace challenges that can stifle their growth, such as lack of mentorship, a shortage of female designer role models in the field, gender bias in the workplace, and unequal growth opportunities compared to men.

 Tech companies have in recent years recognized the cost of both employee attrition and a lack of diversity at the leadership level, and have taken steps to make their workplaces more inclusive, their hiring and promotion processes more transparent, and to ensure that the extraordinary achievements of employees of all backgrounds are highlighted to improve recruiting and retention.
 Innovators in the design world have also taken matters into their own hands, creating opportunities and support networks for women in UX/UI design and clearing some of the hurdles that stand in their way.

 Related Read: What Does a UX Designer Do?

 Women are making meaningful headway in the field of UX/UI design.
 Read on to learn more about the challenges women are overcoming and the opportunities that are helping close the gender gap.